derived-studio/smart-loop/README.md

 # GameLoop

-GameLoop is a universal game loop for games written in modern JavaScript.
+GameLoop is a universal game loop for games written for modern JavaScript.

 ## Features

+- Written in TypeScript (comes with definitions)
+- Created using ES6 generators
 - Works in both browser and node environments
 - Uses `window.requestAnimationFrame()` when run in a browser
 - Uses `setImmediate()` and `setInterval` when run in Node